 The M.A. is a practice-oriented degree leading to personal creative development and achievement.
 The summer residency and blended online offerings are designed to accommodate the working art educator who desires a studio-focused degree.
-The program is also appropriate for educators seeking to fulfill PDE Level II Certificate requirements.

 Individuals seeking admission to the graduate study within the Department of Art must meet the general admission standards and adhere to academic policies established by the School of Graduate Studies and Research at IUP.

 An applicant must either be a graduate of an accredited B.F.A., B.A., or B.S. in Art Education (M.A. only), or be judged to possess the necessary prerequisite studio proficiency.
 Admission into the M.A. or M.F.A. program of the Department of Art is based on the nature, extent, and quality of the preparation in studio, art history, criticism, and other academic subjects.
 If an applicant is deemed to be deficient in any of these particular areas, the graduate committee may require satisfactory completion of certain undergraduate courses.

 All of the application materials must be received by the School of Graduate Studies and Research before a review of materials can take place.
 Students seeking assistantships must apply by the February 15 deadline for priority consideration.
 Applications are accepted for:

 Select one course from the following:

 Select two courses from the following:

 1. Courses that can count toward the concentration are: